What should I bring to my appointment? How long will it be? What about results?

 - These tests are performed by the East Neurology technician, with Dr Granot reviewing and discussing the results at the time of your visit.

 - If you are referred for the test only (and have not seen Dr Granot previously for a consultation), you should return to your referring doctor to discuss next steps.
+Be aware that any subsequent review by Dr Granot is a New Patient appointment.

 - The results are sent same day to the referring doctor.